adil-salim/adil-salim.github.io/index.md

   overlay_image: unsplash-gallery-image-2.jpg
 ---

+I am a Google Research Fellow at the [Simons Institute](https://simons.berkeley.edu/), UC Berkeley, USA.

-I'm a postdoctoral fellow at KAUST, Saudi Arabia, hosted by [Peter Richtárik](https://richtarik.org/).
-I did my PhD at Telecom Paris and Paris--Saclay University, France, under the supervision of [Pascal Bianchi](https://bianchi.wp.imt.fr/) and [Walid Hachem](http://www-syscom.univ-mlv.fr/~whachem/) in the S2A (Signal, Statistics and Learning) team.
+Previously, I was a Postdoctoral Fellow at KAUST, Saudi Arabia, hosted by [Peter Richtárik](https://richtarik.org/).
+I did my Ph.D at Telecom Paris and Paris--Saclay University, France, under the supervision of [Pascal Bianchi](https://bianchi.wp.imt.fr/) and [Walid Hachem](http://www-syscom.univ-mlv.fr/~whachem/) in the S2A (Signal, Statistics and Learning) team.

 I use optimization, statistics, optimal transport, convex analysis etc. to study machine learning algorithms.
 I received the Masters degrees in 2015 from ENSAE Paris, where I studied statistics, and from Paris--Saclay University, where I studied probability theory.
-Here is my [CV]({{site.baseurl}}{% link postdoc_en.pdf %}).
+Here is my [CV]({{site.baseurl}}{% link CV_Adil_Salim.pdf %}).

 ## News

-- Next Fall (2021), I will be at UC Berkeley, USA, as a postdoctoral researcher of the [Foundations of Data Science Institute](https://fodsi.us/) and a Simons-Berkeley research fellow (for the program [Geometric Methods in Optimization and Sampling](https://simons.berkeley.edu/programs/gmos2021)).

-- I am presenting at NeurIPS 2020.
-The optimization paper in the Poster Session 3 and the sampling papers in the Poster Session 6.

-- The sessions I am co-organizing at [SIAM Conference on Optimization 2020](https://www.siam.org/conferences/cm/conference/op20) are postponed until further notice, due to Covid19 outbreak.
-I am co-organizing the mini-symposium "Gradient flows and interactions between optimization and sampling algorithms" (Part I and Part II) with [Anna Korba](https://akorba.github.io/) and the mini-symposium "Recent advances in primal-dual splitting for convex optimization" with [Laurent Condat](https://lcondat.github.io/).

-- I gave a talk at the [Second Symposium on Machine Learning and Dynamical Systems](https://sites.google.com/site/boumedienehamzi/second-symposium-on-machine-learning-and-dynamical-systems) which was held virtually at the Fields Institute, Toronto.
-My pre-recorded talk on Langevin algorithm can be found [here](https://www.youtube.com/watch?v=4lGjecpVWzE), and Anna's talk on the MMD gradient flow is [here](https://www.youtube.com/watch?v=fFrhvrGg9hw).
+- I will join the [Machine Learning Foundations group](https://www.microsoft.com/en-us/research/group/mlog/) at Microsoft Research Redmond as a Senior Researcher in 2022.

 ## Selected papers